-A fine example of Mercator's atlas of Italy, the Balkans, and Greece in fine contemporary colour.
+A fine example of the first three parts of Mercator's atlas covering France, the Low Countries, and Germany, in fine original colour.

-Mercator would not begin his great Atlas or cosmography until relatively late in life.
-The impetus for which came when he was employed as cosmographer to Duke William IV of Kleve, in 1563.
-Being the ever diligent subject Mercator felt obliged to compile a cosmography for the duke.
-Mercator's intention was to produce a work that consisted of 5 books and covered the whole world.
-The first book would cover the creation; the second the heavens; the third geography; the forth history; and the fifth chronology.
+Mercator would not begin his great 'Atlas' or 'Cosmography' until relatively late in life.
+The impetus for this came when he was employed as cosmographer to Duke William IV of Kleve, in 1563.
+Being the ever diligent subject, Mercator felt obliged to compile a cosmography for the duke.
+Mercator's intention was to produce a work that consisted of five books and covered the whole world.
+The first book would cover the creation; the second the heavens; the third geography; the fourth history; and the fifth chronology.
 He intended to draw all the maps, write all the text, and cut all the plates himself.

-Unsurprisingly the ambitious project would require more time than he could afford to give it and he was only able to complete a few of the parts: the creation; the maps for Ptolemy's Geographia - part of the geographical section - in 1578; and four of the modern parts; the first three were published together in 1585 and covered France, the Low Countries, Germany, with the fourth part - the present atlas - covering Italy, the Balkans, and Greece appearing in 1589.
-Mercator died on the 2nd December 1594, leaving the responsibility for completion of the cosmography to his son Rumold.
+Unsurprisingly, the ambitious project would require more time than he could afford to give it, and he was only able to complete a few of the parts: the creation; the maps for Ptolemy's 'Geographia' - part of the geographical section - in 1578; and four of the modern parts; the first three - the present atlas - were published together in 1585 and covered France, the Low Countries, Germany, with the fourth part covering Italy, the Balkans, and Greece, appearing in 1589.
+Mercator died on December 2, 1594, leaving the responsibility for completion of the cosmography to his son Rumold.
 The completed atlas, which included maps of the world and continents, together with the fifth modern part covering the rest of Europe, would be published by Rumold in 1595.